awitherow/aethernote/README.md

 ## introduction

-Screw Evernotes new policy on limiting access and a new paywall structure.
+Screw Evernotes new policy concerning access limitation and their annoying new paywalls.

 This will be a set of API calls that can chat with a database (postgres) and be able to execute the following calls: